The Crossing

 A Note from the Composer

-Many religions - mine included - profess that an important part of their belief is to care about how people who are comfortable should act towards people who are not.
+Many religions—mine included—profess that an important part of their belief is to care about how people who are comfortable should act toward people who are not.
 How we were strangers in a strange land, the least among us, the camel going through the eye of the needle, etc. Of course, it is hard for us to remind ourselves to keep caring, and it would be so much easier to forget.
 With this in mind, I wondered if the hymns of a community that did not want to forget our responsibilities to each other, and that wanted to make our responsibilities to each other the central tenet of our coming together, might be different from the hymns that we are singing now.
 I wrote poor hymnal to find out.